 An additional three states and one U.S. territory offer these protections on the basis of sexual orientation only.

-Several rulings by the federal Equal Employment Opportunity Commission (EEOC) have also extended Title VII’s prohibition on sex discrimination to include discrimination because of gender identity and sexual orientation.
+Several rulings by the federal Equal Employment Opportunity Commission (EEOC) have also extended Title VII of the Civil Rights Act of 1964 prohibition on sex discrimination to include discrimination because of gender identity and sexual orientation.
 These rulings do not apply to private employers.

 As of July 2018, 37 states do not expressly prohibit health insurance discrimination on the basis of sexual orientation and gender identity.
 The state of New Jersey prohibits this type of discrimination on the basis of gender identity only.